k1zmt/.github/profile/README.md

-## Hi there 👋

-This a organization to hold my ham-radio projects.
-I believe this is a better way to organize and share them.
+# Welcome to K1ZMT projects!

+Hello, my name is Philipp and my callsign is K1ZMT.

+Here you will find my ham-radio projects.

+# Projects

+MagLoop Controller

+Experimental SSB TRX